sarahcstringer/mcp-code-demo/README.md

 This demo is based on blog posts from [Anthropic](https://www.anthropic.com/engineering/code-execution-with-mcp) and [Cloudflare](https://blog.cloudflare.com/code-mode/) about code execution with MCP.

 The examples here use a local MCP server to demonstrate the full MCP + code execution stack.
 The MCP server simulates latency and provides synthetic data.
-Run the demos below or read the [writeup](WRITEUP.md) for more details about the concepts.
+Run the demos below or read the [full writeup](WRITEUP.md) for more details about the concepts.

 ## Run the demos